sahil27301/pathfinder/README.md

 # pathfinder
-This is a basic dfs pathfinder implemented from scratch.
+This is a basic pathfinder implemented from scratch.

+This supports both dfs and bfs algorithms.